Can I run a horizontally made Stand-up Pouch or Bag on a VFFS machine?

 Sealing Process of VFFS vs HFFS Machines:

-The next item to consider is the sealing process for both machines and how it can affect the final package.
-After moving over the plow of an HFFS machine, the film is folded flat and has only two dimensions.
-Further, the film can be run over a series of seal stations that can allow it to be preheated, heated, and cooled in a series of indexing cycles.
+Another important aspect to consider is the sealing process employed by both HFFS and VFFS machines, as it greatly impacts the final appearance and quality of the package.
+In the case of HFFS machines, the film is folded flat after passing over the plow, resulting in a package with two dimensions.
+This allows the film to undergo a series of seal stations where it can be preheated, heated, and cooled in multiple indexing cycles.
 All of these steps allow for extra conditioning of the seals.

 In the VFFS process, the seals are produced at the same time that the bag is being filled and sealed.
 While this synchronization makes for a much more efficient process, all preheating, heating, and cooling are limited to the time within a single sealing cycle.
 The net result of these process differences is that the side and bottom seals can have a less refined look, but using a completely servo driven sealing system like Premium Seal® , which was created to address this and other challenges, helps to dial in the appearance and integrity of these seals at high speeds.